 It’s similar to the difference between English in the US and UK.

 Among other items, you will find differences in spelling, terms, and phrases.
 However, the main difference is in spoken Portuguese.
 Each locale has a distinct accent.
 We recommend that translations be localized for each market, and in general, we recommend not using a “universal” form for both countries.

 Among the main differences between European Portuguese and Brazilian Portuguese, these include:

-– Reception is “receção” in Portugal but “recepção” in Brazil.
-(Applies to words where ‘p’ is audible in Brazil but not Europe.)
+- reception is “receção” in Portugal but “recepção” in Brazil.
+(Note, this applies where the letter p is audible in Brazil but Portugal.)

 - Trem vs. Comboio (train)

 - Geladeira vs. Frigorífico (refrigerator)

 Foreign Translations is a professional translation services company serving clients nationwide since 1998.
 Specialize in language solutions, we offer document & website translation, design, IT support, multimedia & voice, and telephonic interpreting.